-*Experts have published techniques of ‘smart screening’ in the field.
-These strategies can be personalized for individuals based on age, life expectancy, health status, and personal preferences.
+Experts have published techniques for “smart screening” in prostate cancer detection.
+These strategies can be tailored to individuals based on factors such as age, life expectancy, health status, and personal preferences.

 However, abandoning early detection of prostate cancer is not a wise choice for several reasons.
-The incidence of prostate cancer is expected to increase in the next several decades because of population demographics in the US.
-97% of prostate cancers occur in men over age 50.
-Over 80% of prostate cancer deaths occur in men over age 65.
-The population of men in the USA aged 65 years and older has increased by 25% from 2003 through 2014.
-There were 44 million men over age 65 in 2010, expected to reach 88 million by 2050. worldbank.org/indicator/SP.POP.65UP.TO.ZS. -US census data
+The incidence of prostate cancer is expected to increase over the next several decades due to changing population demographics in the U.S. Currently, 97% of prostate cancers are diagnosed in men over the age of 50, and over 80% of prostate cancer deaths occur in men over 65.
+The population of men aged 65 and older in the U.S. grew by 25% from 2003 to 2014.
+In 2010, there were 44 million men in this age group, and that number is projected to reach 88 million by 2050 (source: worldbank.org/indicator/SP.POP.65UP.TO.ZS).

-Because older men are assumed to be feeble and in poor health, they are rarely checked for prostate cancer.
-On the other hand, prostate cancer can be fatal in older men.
-More than half of all men who die from this illness are over 75.
-If a 75-year-old general’s health is in good shape, he has a decent probability of living to reach 85.
-Instead of ignoring his cancer, assessing it and considering other solutions is necessary.
-Except for radical surgery, additional options are available to treat older men.
+Older men are often presumed to be frail and in poor health, which leads to them being overlooked for prostate cancer screenings.
+However, prostate cancer can be fatal in older men; more than half of all men who die from this disease are over 75.
+If a 75-year-old man is in good health, he has a reasonable probability of living to 85.
+Rather than ignoring potential cancer, it is essential to assess his condition and consider various treatment options.
+Aside from radical surgery, there are several other treatments available for older men.

 There are several controversies in prostate cancer diagnosis and treatment.
 The first controversy in prostate cancer regards early detection.
 In the US, most men over the age of 50 get a prostate-specific antigen test.
 Over 95% of male Urologists and 78% of primary care providers who are 50 years of age or older have had a PSA test themselves.
 US Death rates from prostate cancer have fallen 50% over the years since 1990, five years after PSA testing.